gsl-lite/gsl-lite/doc/Features.md

 (Feature checking macros are a *gsl-lite* extension and not part of the C++ Core Guidelines.)

+The following preprocessor macros can be used to identify features of the C++ build environment:

 Name                                    | Notes           |
 ---------------------------------------:|:----------------|
 **Language and library support:**       | &nbsp;          |